This post may contain affiliate links. Click here to read our Disclosure.

 Great Barrier Reef, Australia

-The Great Barrier Reef is the world’s largest coral reef and exploring its underwater wonderland should definitely be on your family bucket list.
+The Great Barrier Reef is the world’s largest coral reef and exploring its underwater wonderland should definitely be on your family travel bucket list.
 Global warming is impacting the Reef and this is one experience you should plan to do soon, sadly.
 The 2,300 km size of the barrier reef is almost unfathomable, with its turquoise waters, coral cays and marine life.

 We recommend experiencing the Reef from Cairns in far north Queensland where numerous family friendly tour operators run tours to the Outer Reef.
 The best way to see the Reef is by getting wet and snorkeling or diving, but there are ways to see the Reef by staying dry too.
 Our kids loved seeing huge sea turtles, vibrant coral and many different fish.
 Most importantly, out visit provoked a rich discussion and ongoing interest in the health of our oceans and coral reefs.